bluetel/hiring/README.md

-# hiring
+# Jobs at Bluetel

-Contains developer tests that we administer here at Bluetel
+A collection of technical tests for candidates